If you have dyed your beautiful hair but are afraid of swimming in the pool because of chlorine, that can cause damage to your hair color.

 And Use a clarifying shampoo that cleans all the oil and product build-ups on your scalp and hair, which can cause damage to color-treated hair.

-Don’t wash your dyed hair with regular shampoo because they contain strong detergent that will fade away from your hair color.
+Please don’t wash your dyed hair with regular shampoo because they contain strong detergents that will fade away from your hair color.

 So be careful when washing your hair with shampoo, and before you do, you must research your product to find out if it will cause any damage to your hair not.